jiunnhwa/jiunnhwa.github.io/_posts/2026-05-09-Blossom-Birthday-Post.md

 ---

-## Appendix: Comparing Blossom Specs ML to Prompt Engineering as a Methodology
+## Appendix A: Comparing Blossom Specs ML to Prompt Engineering as a Methodology

 **Blossom Specs ML vs Prompt Engineering** - The Fundamental Difference